nlpkeg/D4S/README.md

 ## D4S

-This is the source code for the Dump for sequenCe (D4C) knowledge editing method.
+This is the source code for the Dump for Sequence (D4S) knowledge editing method.

 Our project is base on [easyedit](https://github.com/zjunlp/EasyEdit).